 Second Wednesday of each Month | 7:00 – 8:30 pm EST

-Members of the Zen Studies Society (ZSS) sangha will be hosting a monthly zazen practice space for minority practitioners.
-This offering is to recognize, open, honor, hold space, and allow for conversational dialog, to help foster a sense of belonging.
+Members of the Zen Studies Society (ZSS) sangha will be hosting a monthly practice space to study, examine, and work with the shared koan of cultural bias, racism, and otherism we experience individually and collectively.
+This offering is to recognize, open, honor, hold space, and allow for conversational dialog to help foster a sense of belonging.

 Learn more about Engaged Buddhism at the Zen Studies Society.